Nature, well, naturally, gets it right. Animals follow their instinct, fine tuned to live in harmony with the environment.

 The full list of benefits identified range from better moods and pain relief, to faster healing injuries, and improvement in managing - possibly even preventing - chronic diseases.
 Let’s look at some more research!

 Earthing could be extremely beneficial for our cardiovascular health.
 A study from 2013 illustrated that earthing may reduce the clumping of red blood cells due to its positive surface charge (inside cells are negative), resulting in a good blood flow positively influencing the heart, reducing blood pressure and inflammation.

 A study from 2015 found creatine kinase (CK) to be lower when earth grounding after exercise, indicating help with muscle recovery and damage in athletes.
 Hemoglobin, carrying oxygen, as well as platelets, were noted to be higher, another indicator of increased repair.

-Our immune system is known to function thanks to electrical conductivity, numerous studies have found that our skin charges can help us to heal faster and more effectively from wounds and possibly even from cancer.
+Our immune system is known to function thanks to electrical conductivity, numerous studies have found that our skin charges can help us to heal faster and more effectively from wounds.
 These discoveries have sparked interest among those studying bio-energetics, who believe the illness could ‘just’ be a miscommunication between our cells communicating on a bioelectric level.

 When earthing can become risky